There have been times in my life when I was wrought with fear because I truly didn’t know the answer. What was right; the truth!

 They breezed by.

 The poignant look on her face; the tears in her eyes.
-Her two friends -they were right there; right there with her.
+Her two friends -they were right there with her.
 In grief, fear, sadness, depression, anger, disbelief…it didn’t matter what it was, they were feeling it hard with their friend.

 Maybe it was a feeling they had experienced themselves.
 And instead of going into a downward spiral with her, they knew their best role.
-The palpable pain – they would feel it with her, let her know it was ok for it to exist and feel it, and remind her that she’ll eventually release it.
+The palpable pain – they would feel it with her, let her know it was ok for it to exist and remind her that she’ll eventually release it.
 In this, they’re carrying some of that burden and lightening the load on their friend’s shoulders.
 They’re gradually lifting her up.

 Each time I saw them, it was only a glimpse, but what I witnessed in those fleeting moments was something I’m grateful to know well…the blessing of sisterhood.